Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Usage: `clear_flags`

-Clears all the flags in the configuration buffer.
+Clears the configuration buffer flags that can be toggled with `toggle_*` commands.

 #### toggle_giveback